 Many state laws are comparable to federal civil rights laws in nature, but they may provide extra safeguards against employment-related discrimination.
 Almost every state has passed anti-discrimination laws in the workplace, protecting employees from discrimination based on race, gender, age, marital status, national origin, religion, or handicap.

-Learn about what laws and regulations you state has in place In addition to federal law.
+Learn about what laws and regulations your state has in place in addition to federal law.

 - New Hampshire